DevOps-and-Cloud-based-Software/assignment-3/README.md

 - Master username:  (remember these details)
 - Master password:  (remember these details)

-c) Step 3: Configure advanced settings
+c) Step 3: Connectivity: chose “Connect to an EC2 compute resource” and select the instance launched in **Part A**.

+d) Step 4: Additional configuration

-Network & Security tab: Leave the default options Database options tab: choose a Database name and IAM DB authentication : NO Backup tab: No preference (change to 0/1 days - to reduce the charges for logs) Monitoring tab: Enhanced monitoring -- Choose Disable Log exports tab: select General log
+- Database options: choose a Database name
+- Backup: No preference (change to 0/1 days - to reduce the charges for logs)
+- Log exports tab: select General log
-Maintenance tab: select “Enable auto minor version upgrade” and “No preference” Deletion protection:  you can choose to protect database or leave it.
+- Maintenance tab: select “Enable auto minor version upgrade” and “No preference”
+- Deletion protection:  you can choose to protect database or leave it.
 As this just for testing, you can uncheck so that Database can be deleted.

-d) Create database will take some time.
+e) Create database will take some time.
 Check the status in RDS → Databases → `You_Database_name`

 ![RDS screenshot](images/rds_screenshot.png)

-e) Once it is created, note down the endpoint and port from “connectivity & Security” tab
+f) Once it is created, note down the endpoint and port from “connectivity & Security” tab

 ### Part D. Connect RDS DB instance to Web Server